dgldaniel/typeorm-relations/README.md

 ## Configure app

-Create "gostack_desafio09" database using some Postgres service (PostBird, Pgadmin...)
+Create "gostack_desafio09" and "gostack_desafio09_tests database using some Postgres service (PostBird, Pgadmin...)

-Check that the database credentials in the file are correct 'ormconfig.json'.
+Check that the database credentials in the file are correct "ormconfig.json".

 With the Postgre service turned on, migrate with the command: